 The Prop photographs mark a pivotal moment in the overall practice–the expanding of an interests in kinetic art into three dimensions.
 The artist states; “I became interested in finding a new location for my paintings.
 In the studio, I began to focus on the vantage point of the corner of a room; a point where two converging lines meet.
 Once I viewed this as a potential site for my work, this location of two separate planes transformed my sensibilities.
 I began to envision the possibility of three–dimensional, sculptural installations.”

 The sculptures are created with a multitude of panels in a wide range of colours and are arranged in a delicate balance with no underlying armature or support, creating a cascading form that extends down and out from the corner of the room and onto the floor.
 The photographs can be viewed as a clashing of monochromatic paintings caught in a moment of creation or demolition.

-The photographs are editioned in two sizes per image in an edition of 5 or 7.
+The photographs are editioned in two sizes per image in an edition of 7.